What Are Micro-Financing Institutions?

 Maximum INR 50,000 can be given for the business purpose and INR 125,000 for the residential dwelling.

 - No RBI approval is required since RBI has exempted such companies from registration.

-A Nidhi is a company that seeks microfinance company registration under Section 406 of Companies Act, 2013 and is classified as an NBFC.
+A Nidhi is a company that seeks microfinance company registered under Section 406 of Companies Act, 2013 and is classified as an NBFC.

 The deposits, thus gathered in a Nidhi company are then used for its members or shareholders and the company provides loans or advances, acquires government-issued stocks, bonds, debentures, securities, etc.

 A microfinance company registration done as a Nidhi company is regulated by the Ministry of Corporate Affairs and all its financial dealings are monitored by the RBI.

 A microfinance company registration of a Cooperative Society is done as that of an autonomous association of people united voluntarily to meet their common economic, social, and cultural needs and aspirations through a jointly-owned and democratically controlled business.
 Thus, cooperatives cannot accept deposits from the general public but are only permitted to do so through their members.

 When cooperatives and microfinance go hand in hand and are managed well, as registered under microfinance company registration, then they render help and power to the neediest and help improve their lives.